CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 weight: 5
 ---

+This [video](https://youtu.be/UyYk6hVuly8) describes what we'll do in this tutorial.

 In [ML Tutorial 1](http://docs.orquestra.io/tutorials/ml-basic-1) and [ML Tutorial 2](http://docs.orquestra.io/tutorials/ml-basic-2) you learned how to write and run a simple workflow with one step, which trained a machine learning model in sklearn.
 In this tutorial you'll learn to write a more complex workflow, one with more steps and which passes artifacts (data) between the steps.

 ![](../../img/tutorials/ML_Workflow3.png)